Here is my Dividend Portfolio that was started from scratch, zero, ziltch, nada!

 There are many ways to build wealth.
 You can start your own business or maybe even buy a franchise.
 Real estate investing is another option and so is investing in the stock market.
 Within each of these vehicles to building wealth, there are several different approaches you can take.
 For example, in real estate, you can buy and flip houses, or simply invest in rental properties.

 Some investment strategies are more active or involved than others.
 Some require a greater deal of experience and knowledge than others.
-Of all the various strategies to build wealth, dividend investing is one of my favorite.
+Of all the various strategies to build wealth, dividend investing is one of my favorites.
 Creating my own dividend portfolio of well-established companies that consistently pay me dividends every month or every quarter is very appealing.
 Not only that, but unlike some business or real estate investment strategies, I can start building my portfolio with very little money.

 I am under no illusion.
 Dividend Portfolio is a blog about a portfolio for the small investor.
 This blog started with a portfolio making less than $50 in dividends a year.
 That’s right, less than $50 in dividends!
 No one is going to get rich off of $50, or $100 extra every year.